 |Date of death||August 12, 1972|

-Delfa Ivanić came from the notable family of Ivan Musić, a revolutionary fighter for national liberation from Herzegovina.
+Delfa Ivanić came from the notable family of Ivan Musić, a Herzegovinian revolutionary fighter for national liberation.
 She was born in 1881 in Podgorica, where her father was, for a while, in the service of Prince Nikola.
 Having left the Prince’s court, the family moved to Belgrade.
-Shortly afterwards, Delfa lost both her parents, and was adopted by Katarina Konstantinović (the daughter of Anka Obrenović and would be wife of Prince Mihailo) and Mihailo Bogićević (the grandson of Anta Bogićević, a Duke from the First Serbian Uprising), thus entering, by chance, into the highest ranks of Serbian society of her time.
+Shortly afterwards, Delfa lost both her parents, and was adopted by Katarina Konstantinović (the daughter of Anka Obrenović and would-be-wife of Prince Mihailo) and Mihailo Bogićević (the grandson of Anta Bogićević, a Duke from the First Serbian Uprising), thus entering, by chance, into the highest ranks of Serbian society of her time.

 Delfa was also part of the first generation of young women who received regular public education in Serbia.
-She graduated from the Serbian Higher School for Women in 1897, where she became acquainted with the famous painter Nadežda Petrović, who was, at the time, working there as a teacher of drawing.
-From their friendship will spring the idea of starting a humanitarian organization, Kolo srpskih sestara (The Circle of Serbian Sisters), a project to which Delfa would dedicate her life’s work.
+She graduated from the Serbian Higher School for Girls in 1897, where she became acquainted with the famous painter Nadežda Petrović, who was, at the time, working there as a teacher of drawing.
+Their friendship will give rise to the idea of starting a humanitarian organization, Kolo srpskih sestara (The Circle of Serbian Sisters), a project to which Delfa would dedicate her life’s work.
 Having left school, Delfa began to study chemistry at the University of Geneva (1897–1899), but had to end her studies abruptly due to the sudden death of her step-father.

 |Place of birth||Podgorica|

 |Place(s) of residence||Serbia|